Plattsburgh Pioneers: History

 The offense was poor, as well; they notched just 56 goals, last in the league, with Louis Finocchiaro scoring 13 of them.
 John Torchetti played eight games for Plattsburgh before turning pro with the Carolina Thunderbirds of the ACHL; he played several seasons in the minors before switching to coaching, and later piloted the NHL's Florida Panthers and Los Angeles Kings.
 Probably the best player the Pioneers held the rights to was Max Middendorf, who wisely played in the Ontario Hockey League instead.
 He was drafted by the Quebec Nordiques in 1985 and played parts of four seasons in the NHL, later becoming a linesman.

-The last few home games were moved to the much smaller Crete Civic Center, to save on rent, but the tiny crowds were insufficient to make the $2,000 monthly payment.
-On October 27, Plattsburgh drew 800 fans, their second-largest crowd of the season -- but the game was cancelled after the ice compressor broke down, and the meager ticket money was refunded.
+The last few home games were moved to the much smaller Crete Civic Center, to save on rent, but the crowds were insufficient to make the $2,000 monthly payment.
+On October 27, Plattsburgh drew 800 fans, their second-largest crowd of the season, but the game was cancelled after the ice compressor broke down, and the meager ticket money was refunded.
 Finally, two days later, the Pioneers folded, just six weeks into the season, with a 0-16-0-1 record; an attempt to move the franchise to Massena, New York was nixed by the QMJHL, who announced that games played against Plattsburgh would not be counted in the league standings or statistics.

 As of 2019, the Pioneers remain the only New York team ever to play in the QMJHL; the Quebec-based league would not attempt American expansion again until 2003, when the Lewiston Maineiacs joined the loop.